 Most of the time choosing the right dog food is a matter of trial and error.
 There really are no “good” or “bad” ingredients.
 Corn gets a bad rap as if corn is an allergen to all dogs.
-Fixating on all grains being “bad” is a little bit trendy right now, and this type of mind set may cause you to miss other ingredients that could be causing issues.
+Fixating on all grains being “bad,” or conversely that all “grain free” is bad is painting a picture that is completely inaccurate, and this type of mind set may cause you to miss other ingredients that could be causing issues.
 Chicken and beef are actually common allergens in dogs!

 For those who have dogs with health problems, keep a health journal and be sure to note what food your dog is on as you journal.
 Poop journals are not uncommon with owners that are dealing with dogs with major food issues, and while it’s a pain and maybe a little bit gross, it can tell you a lot and show you patterns that you’d never figure out otherwise.